sergiogarciadev/HTML5-Pong/README.md

 Access with a WebSocket enabled browser: http://localhost:8080/pong/

 The match will automatically start when a second browser hit the same page.

+To access in multiple machines, edit index.html to provide a public name/address to the websocket server.

+Have fun!!!